iHiD/propono/README.md

   config.queue_region = "An AWS queue region"
-  config.application_name = "A name unique in your network" config.udp_host = "The host of a machine used for UDP proxying" config.udp_port = "The port of a machine used for UDP proxying" config.tcp_host = "The host of a machine used for TCP proxying" config.tcp_port = "The port of a machine used for TCP proxying" config.logger = "A logger such as Log4r or Rails.logger"
+  config.application_name = "A name unique in your network" config.logger = "A logger such as Log4r or Rails.logger"

   config.max_retries = "The number of retries if a message raises an exception before being placed on the failed queue"